How to prepare for an MOT

 - Are all the controls, such as indicators and switches up to scratch?

-But, remember: the MOT is not there to reduce your driving pleasure.
+Remember: the MOT has not been designed to reduce your driving pleasure.
 It's there to reassure you that you're at the wheel of a smooth-running vehicle that will

 make motoring more enjoyable, cleaner and above all - safer.